The Dangers of Using Spreadsheets for Financial Planning and Analysis

 If spreadsheets were just about the figures, then they would fulfil their purpose.
 However, the digital environment requires a different approach – one able to put data analysis at its core and provide decision-makers with the insight required to rapidly change business strategy as required.

 EPM solutions provide a way to do all these things.
-By using an analyst-driven approach, it facilitates greater understanding of current approaches.
+By using an analyst-driven approach, facilitates a greater understanding of current approaches.
 Additionally, it enables a business to become more technology-agnostic and not as reliant on a spreadsheet solution from a specific vendor.

 Solutions providers that show a willingness to get insight into the current and future requirements of the business, and propose EPM offerings built around them, will be ideal partners on this digital journey.

 The reality of a business environment where people can take up to two weeks (if not longer) to compile a set of management reports is nonsensical.
-It becomes even more frustrating when chartered accountants end up manage the admin behind the reporting process instead of focusing on their core functions such as detailed analysis.
-EPM solutions provides the means to automate the entire process and perform much more effective cost-benefit analysis.
+It becomes even more frustrating when chartered accountants end up managing the admin behind the reporting process instead of focusing on their core functions such as detailed analysis.
+EPM solutions provide the means to automate the entire process and perform much more effective cost-benefit analysis.

 Fortunately, businesses are moving away from these traditional mindsets and looking at how best to integrate EPM into their organisations.
 This presents many exciting opportunities for future growth and ones that will move the organisation further away from the risk of ‘death by spreadsheet’.